jnozzi/cocoadev.com/markdown/MultipleNSTableViewsInsideSingleNSScrollView.md

 EDIT: Sorry I could not get the picture correct, it appears much better in edit mode :(

 Sorry for the poor drawing.
-Right now I have made a subclass of an General/NSView, set that as the document view to the General/NSScrollView and then I added my two table views to the new view, unfortunately the headers are now gone.
+Right now I have made a subclass of an NSView, set that as the document view to the NSScrollView and then I added my two table views to the new view, unfortunately the headers are now gone.
 There present if I directly set the table view as the document view of the scroll view though.

 Thanks
 ----